 Stanley, Falkland IslandsIn Stanley, the capital of the Falklands, experience Falkland culture, which has some South American characteristics as well as Victorian charm.
 In Stanley and surrounding area see quite an important number of stranded clippers from a century ago.
 Especially for the birders, a three hours excursion outside Port Stanley will be offered.

-South GeorgiaIn South Georgia visit the bay of Elsehul, with it´s very active fur seal breeding beach, and then take course to Right Whale Bay, Salisbury Plain, Gold Harbour and Cooper Bay to give you a good opportunity to see a wide spectrum of landscapes and wildlife, like the introduced Reindeer, Elephant seals, King and Macaroni Penguins.
-At Fortuna Bay try to follow in the footsteps of the great British Explorer Ernest Shackleton and hike over to Stømness Bay.
-There and at Grytviken see an abandoned whaling village, where King Penguins now walk in the streets and seals have taken over the buildings.
-At Grytviken visit the Whaling History Museum as well as to Shackleton´s grave near by.
-One of the highlights might be your visit to Prion Island, where you will witness the breeding efforts of the huge Wandering Albatross and enjoy watching their displays.
+South GeorgiaIn South Georgia visit the bay of Elsehul, with its very active fur seal breeding beach, and then take course to Right Whale Bay, Salisbury Plain, Gold Harbour and Cooper Bay to give you a good opportunity to see a wide spectrum of landscapes and wildlife, such as the introduced reindeer, Elephant seals, and King and Macaroni penguins.
+At Fortuna Bay, try to follow in the footsteps of the great British Explorer Ernest Shackleton and hike over to Stømness Bay.
+There and at Grytviken see an abandoned whaling village, where King penguins now walk in the streets and seals have taken over the buildings.
+At Grytviken visit the Whaling History Museum as well as Shackleton´s grave nearby.
+One of the highlights might be your visit to Prion Island, where you will witness the breeding efforts of the huge Wandering albatross and enjoy watching their displays.

-South Orkney IslandsPlanning a visit at Orcadas station, an Argentinean base located in the South Orkney Islands.
+South Orkney IslandsVisit Orcadas station, an Argentinean base located in the South Orkney Islands.
 The friendly base personnel will show you their facilities and you can enjoy the wonderful views of the surrounding glaciers.

 Weddell Sea / Deception Island / Cuverville Island

-At Deception Island, you will try to land at Baily Head home to a colony of ten thousands of Chinstrap Penguins.
-Deception itself is a sub ducted crater, which opens into the sea, creating a natural harbour for the ship.
-Here find hot springs, an abandoned whaling station, thousands of Cape Pigeons and many Dominican Gulls, Brown and South Polar Skuas and Antarctic Terns.
-Wilson’s Storm Petrels and Black-bellied Storm Petrels nest in the ruins of the whaling station in Whalers Bay.
+At Deception Island, you will try to land at Baily Head, home to a colony of ten thousands of Chinstrap penguins.
+Deception itself is a subducted crater, which opens into the sea, creating a natural harbor for the ship.
+Here find hot springs, an abandoned whaling station, thousands of Cape pigeons and many Dominican gulls, Brown and South polar skuas and Antarctic terns.
+Wilson’s Storm petrels and Black-bellied Storm petrels nest in the ruins of the whaling station in Whalers Bay.
 Good walkers may hike from Baily Head over the ridge of the crater into Whalers Bay, while your ship braves its entrance into the crater through the spectacular Neptune’s Bellow into the ring of Deception Island.
-In the afternoon you may land at Half Moon Island, where you can observe Elephant, Weddell and Fur Seals as well as Chinstrap Penguins, Blue-eyed Shags, Wilson’s Storm Petrels, Kelp Gulls, Snowy Sheatbills, Antarctic Terns and Antarctic Brown Skuas.
+In the afternoon you may land at Half Moon Island, where you can observe Elephant, Weddell and Fur seals as well as Chinstrap penguins, Blue-eyed shags, Wilson’s Storm petrels, Kelp gulls, Snowy Sheatbills, Antarctic terns and Antarctic Brown skuas.

 On your way south, sail to Cuverville Island in the Errera Channel, a small precipitous island, nestled between the mountains of the Antarctic Peninsula.
-It contains a large colony of Gentoo Penguins and breeding pairs of Brown Skuas.
+It contains a large colony of Gentoo penguins and breeding pairs of Brown skuas.
 Time and conditions allowing we hope to be able to sail further south to Neko Harbour in Andvord Bay.
-We leave from here via the Melchior Islands to the open sea with direction Ushuaia.
+We leave from here via the Melchior Islands to the open sea toward Ushuaia.

 At SeaOn your way north you are again followed by a great selection of seabirds while crossing the Drake Passage.

 Ushuaia / Disembark / Return HomeArrive in the morning in Ushuaia and disembark.
-Transfer to the airports for flights home.
+Transfer to the airport for flights home.